 - Prepare for USMCA: Information to be aware of on day one of USMCA implementation by U.S. Department of Commerce;

 - USMCA Interim Implementation Instructions by U.S. customs provide guidance with respect to preferential tariff claims under the new trade agreement and related customs procedures.

 - Don’t miss EDC’s live webinar on Sept.
 4: The new NAFTA: How to leverage CUSMA to enter new markets.
 You can also watch it on-demand after that date.

-Need help understanding customs and trade regulations, choosing an international market, navigating tax requirements, conducting due diligence, or have other export-related questions?
+Need help understanding customs and trade regulations, choosing an international market, navigating tax requirements, conducting due diligence, or overcoming other export-related challenges?